RightsandWrongsgit/ARMTEC/cicd/updateproject.md

 You will see some options for the branch name, who the parent is, the branch type; if you edit any of these remember to hit save.
 But more likely all you are needing to do is scroll down a little more and you will see the reactivate button; click it!
 It takes a little while so don't get trigger happen.<br>
 <img src="../cicd/captures/update15.png"  width="500">

-Once 'staged' is done you will see it as marked deployed.
+Once 'staged' is done you will see it marked deployed.
 Now select the 'develop' branch.<br>
 <img src="../cicd/captures/update18.png"  width="500">

 Click the gear in the up right corner again.<br>